-However, a school in Baltimore, Maryland – The Robert W. Coleman Elementary School has implemented this practice and it has worked out better than they thought it would.
+However, a school in Baltimore, Maryland – The Robert W. Coleman Elementary School has replaced detention with meditation.
+It has implemented this practice and it has worked out better than they thought it would.

 Ever since they started making students meditate, the school has not had to punish even one student with suspension.

 What is more, this unique school policy that teaches children to meditate rather than sticking them in detention might be helping kids to be more successful.
 Students no longer have to be sent out of the class or to the principal’s room or the detention room.
 Now they are sent to a ‘Mindful Moment Room’.
 Unlike the staid, old detention room, the ‘Mindful Moment Room’ has been designed to offer a calm and peaceful setting.